BaoAdrian/GoFish/README.md

 <br>

-<p> The first portion of this program requires the use to choose if they want to shuffle a deck or load a predefined set of cards from a file.
+<p> The first portion of this program requires the user to choose if they want to shuffle a deck or load a predefined set of cards from a file.
 The current implementation of the program currently supports the latter with the former to be implemented in the future.
 The implementation is as follows. </p>

 <h3> Shuffled Deck Selection </h3>
 <p> Work in progress.
 When selected, program should loop through a set of arrays holding ranks and suits and automatically create a deck which can then be looped through and shuffled a set number of times to essentially present the users with a shuffled deck. </p>